 Searching the Library Catalog

 The search box on the home page is the best place to start.
-Choose "Books" for both print and ebooks or "Ebooks" tab for just Ebooks.
+Choose "Books, Ebooks, and Media" to search for both print and ebooks.
+Search box on Library's home page

-You can change your search options by choosing the following from the dropdown menu:
+You can change your search options in Advanced search by changing the Search Indexes:

 • Keyword - for searching all titles, subjects and abstracts for a key word. (most common search)